-It is worth having your hospital bags packed in advance and left in the vicinity of the front door so they can be grabbed in a flash.
-By including your partner in the packing process they will be able to locate things for you when you request them.
+- It is worth having your hospital bags packed in advance and left in the vicinity of the front door so if needed they can be grabbed in a flash.
+By including your partner in the packing process they will easily be able to locate things for you when you want them.

-You won’t know how long your hospital stay might be so pack a wash bag with toothbrush, toothpaste, shampoo, hairbands, deodorant, and wet wipes.
+- You won’t know how long your hospital stay might be so pack a wash bag with toothbrush, toothpaste, shampoo, hairbands, deodorant, and wet wipes and a towel.